 Food and drink are part of Italy’s allure for visitors.
-If you are planning a family trip to il Bel Paese—especially if your teenage children or grandchildren are part of the brood—you may be wondering about the legal drinking age in Italy and local drinking customs.
+If you are planning a family trip to il Bel Paese—especially if teenage children or grandchildren are part of the brood—you may be wondering about the legal drinking age in Italy and local drinking customs.

 Food and wine have always been integral elements of Italian culture, closely linked to one another.
 Wines are produced in every one of Italy’s 20 regions, with a rich history of winemaking dating back to Roman times.

-And drinking a glass of wine, even with breakfast, is probably more common and socially acceptable in Italy than it is in the U.S. Moreover, the tradition of an after-work aperitivo has become firmly ingrained Italian traditions.
+And drinking a glass of wine, even with breakfast, is probably more common and socially acceptable in Italy than it is in the U.S. Moreover, the tradition of an after-work aperitivo has become firmly ingrained in Italian traditions.

 Rules governing the drinking age in Italy